jonbra/HCV/README.md

 To activate the conda environment type: "conda activate HCV"

 Software dependencies described in the file "environment.yml".

+## Test data
+Fastq sequence data obtained from the study: PMID:32847527, BioProject:PRJNA545854